In a Nutshell

 Bankruptcy

-Bankruptcies offer debt relief to residents of South Dakota by either wiping off debts or restructuring their repayment plans.
-However, many South Dakotans dislike this debt relief option since it can stay on your credit report for up to 10 years.
-This limits your access to loans in that period.
+Bankruptcies offer debt relief to residents of South Dakota by either wiping out their debts or restructuring repayment plans.
+However, many consider other options before choosing this solution since it can negatively impact your credit report for up to 10 years.

 Chapter 7 bankruptcy offers debt relief by liquidating your nonexempt properties to pay off lenders.
 Debts that aren’t cleared from the liquidation process are discharged, and you’re offered a fresh start from debt.

-Chapter 13 bankruptcies are for individuals and businesses with a stable monthly income and can afford debt settlement in 3 to 5 years.
+Chapter 13 bankruptcies allow individuals and businesses with a stable monthly income to make revised payments to discharge their debt within three to five years.

 Debt and Financial Hardship Resources

-TANF is a temporary financial assistance program that eligible families can qualify for monthly payments.
-The program is also a work program.
+TANF is a temporary financial assistance program that provides eligible families with monthly payments.

 The Energy and Weatherization Assistance program helps low-income households in South Dakota pay their energy bills.
-It also makes their homes more energy efficient.
+It also helps make their homes more energy efficient.

-SNAP is a nutritional assistance program that helps eligible low-income families in South Dakota avoid starvation and malnutrition.
+SNAP is a nutritional assistance program that helps eligible low-income families in South Dakota avoid malnutrition by providing cash assistance for nourishing foods.

-Medicaid is a health insurance program run by the federal and state governments to deliver medical assistance to eligible residents of South Dakota.
+Medicaid is a health insurance program run by the federal and state government with the purpose of delivering medical assistance to eligible residents of South Dakota.

 CHIP is a medical insurance program for eligible low-income children in the state.

-Child Care Assistance Program is a financial assistance program for families with kids, and they meet the income guidelines of the program.
-The families get to learn about childcare issues like development screening.
+South Dakota's Child Care Assistance Program provides financial help for families once they meet the income guidelines of the program.
+They also provide support for issues like development screening for children.

-The Independent Living Program helps youths between 14 to 21 years and are living in foster care plan for their future.
-It trains them on employment, health, life skills, education, connections, and housing so they can become self-sufficient.
+The Independent Living Program helps youths between 14 to 21 years who are living in foster care plan for their future.
+It trains them in employment, health, and life skills so they can become self-sufficient.

-The Boys Town Common Sense Parenting program offers parents classes that will improve their communication and interactions with their kids.
+The Boys Town Common Sense Parenting program offers parents classes to help improve their communication and interactions with their kids.

 SD Cares is a funding program for eligible homeowners and renters who’re struggling with housing arrears due to the pandemic.
 It’s administered through the American Rescue Plan and the Consolidated Appropriations Act, 2021- Emergency Rental Assistance plan.

-However, if you’re already homeless due to a foreclosure or a tough economic situation, please seek out one of the state’s homelessness shelters.
+However, if you’re already homeless due to a foreclosure or a tough economic situation, please seek out one of the state’s homeless shelters.

 Medicaid recipients qualify for free transportation services to their medical appointments.
 Transportation services are offered through ambulances, select community transportation systems, and secure medical transportation services.
 Non-emergency transportation is also covered in the program.

-The Long Term Services and Support contracts nonprofit organizations and local gov agencies to transport 60+ old individuals for a suggested donation.
+The Long Term Services and Support contracts nonprofit organizations and local government agencies to transport individuals 60 years old and up for a suggested donation.